jasminet2001/Database-Lab/README.md

 [Backend Repository](https://github.com/SoheilHoseini/bank-management-system-django)

 This project is created as a banking management system.
-Vue3 and Vuetify was used in the making of the frontend.
+Vue3 and Vuetify were used in the making of the frontend.
 This project is mostly responsive in design.

 Below are some screenshots from the project.